 In outreach conducted during 2015 and 2016 to identify key trends and challenges to be considered in the RTP, the Metro Council and stakeholders identified a need for the RTP to address the transformative impacts that emerging technology is having on the transportation system.
 Metro staff reviewed available research on the impacts of emerging technology, forecasts of when different technologies are expected to reach maturity, and technology plans and policies from peer agencies across the United States.
-Staff also held one-on-one conversations with over 40 stakeholders across the region - including representatives of public agencies, technology.
+Staff also held one-on-one conversations with over 40 stakeholders across the region - including representatives of public agencies, technology companies and advocacy and community organizations - about their priorities for emerging technology.
 This research and these conversations formed the basis for a draft set of policies, which Metro staff refined based on feedback from Metro Council and Metro technical and policy advisory committees; technology-related stakeholder groups including the University of Oregon